muammar-yacoob/InteractivePortfolio3D/README.md

 # Interactive 3D Portfolio

-Designed for Game Developers and 3D Artists, this project enables showcasing skills in a dynamic 3D environment.
-Easily embedded into personal websites, it requires only modifications to the `CV.json` file for customization, dynamically rendering your professional details in 3D.
+<p>Designed for Game Developers and 3D Artists, this project enables showcasing skills in a dynamic 3D environment.
+Easily embedded into personal websites, it requires only modifications to the `CV.json` file for customization, dynamically rendering your professional details in 3D. <a href="https://muammar-yacoob.github.io/InteractivePortfolio3D/"> Here's a sample</a> without your customizations.</p>

 ## Setup